mocquin/physipy/README.md

  - lots of unit tests
  - computation performances tracked with airspeed-velocity (see below)
  - Jupyter widgets that handle units (as ipywidgets and Qt, see below)

-## Documentation
-The full documentation of physipy is available at : [].

 ## Goals of the project
 The project focuses on keeping these goals in the center of any new development :